shubham-v1/Portfolio/README.md

 # Portfolio
-Personal portfolio template
-This is my personal portfolio website which have all information about me and my projects
+This is my personal portfolio website which has all information about me and my projects